lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Only the Initiator SHALL have access to the Initiator's private authentication key.

-### Identities {#identities}

-EDHOC assumes the existence of mechanisms (certification authority, trusted third party, manual distribution, etc.) for specifying and distributing authentication keys and identities.
-Policies are typically set based on the identity of the other party, and parties typically only allow connections from a specific identity or a small restricted set of identities.
-For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers in the subject field and signed by a particular CA. On the other side, the device may only be allowed to connect to a network which authenticates with a particular public key (information of which may be provisioned, e.g., out of band or in the external authorization data, see {{AD}}).

-The EDHOC implementation must be able to receive and enforce information from the application about what is the intended endpoint, and in particular whether it is a specific identity or a set of identities.

-* When a Public Key Infrastructure (PKI) is used with certificates, the trust anchor is a Certification Authority (CA) certificate, and the identity is the subject whose unique name (e.g. a domain name, NAI, or EUI) is included in the endpoint's certificate.
-Before running EDHOC each party needs at least one CA public key certificate, or just the public key, and a specific identity or set of identities it is allowed to communicate with.
-Only validated public-key certificates with an allowed subject name, as specified by the application, are to be accepted.
-EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key in its certificate.
-The certification path provides proof that the subject of the certificate owns the public key in the certificate.

-* Similarly, when a PKI is used with CWTs, each party needs to have a trusted self-signed CWT or UCCS/raw public key to verify the CWTs, and a specific identity or set of identities in the `sub`(subject) claim of the CWT to determine if it is allowed to continue the EDHOC protocol.

-* When public keys are used but not with a PKI (UCCS, self-signed certificate/CWT), the trust anchor is the public authentication key of the other party.
-In this case, the identity is typically directly associated to the public authentication key of the other party.
-For example, the name of the subject may be a canonical representation of the public key.
-Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity can be achieved by including both public key and associated subject name in the protocol message computation: CRED_I or CRED_R may be a self-signed certificate/CWT or UCCS containing the public authentication key and the subject name, see {{auth-cred}}.
-Before running EDHOC, each endpoint needs a specific public authentication key/unique associated subject name, or a set of public authentication keys/unique associated subject names, which it is allowed to communicate with.
-EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key.

 ### Authentication Credentials {#auth-cred}

 The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder, respectively.